Brian Brady, President

 Theo joined Mikva Challenge full time in 2016 after serving as a New Sector Alliance Americorps fellow.
-Tatiana previously completed an Americorps term as a program coordinator for Share Our Strength's Cooking Matters, touring grocery stores and cooking healthy meals across Chicago.
-Tatiana's professional social sector experience includes data, technology, informal education, and volunteer management.
-As a systems integration specialist, Tatiana applies passions for strategy and liaising towards refining organizational operations at Mikva.
+They previously completed an Americorps term as a program coordinator for Share Our Strength's Cooking Matters, touring grocery stores and cooking healthy meals in communities across Chicago.
+Theo's professional social sector experience includes data, information systems, informal education, and volunteer management.
+As a systems integration specialist, Theo applies passions for strategy and liaising towards refining organizational operations at Mikva.
 They also manage program evaluations.